damianhakert/damianhakert.github.io/source/handbook/marketing/index.html.md

 In product releases, when your users can see that feedback from the community is taken seriously and put back into the product, it says "we take our community seriously."
 Listen to the feedback, make it easy to give feedback via issue trackers, Twitter, and/or Support and if it makes sense for the rest of the community to make a requested update to the product, do it.

-### How we think about marketing an open-source product with a paid version
+### How we think about marketing an open source product with a paid version

-Marketing an open-source product makes it so that you have to always think about your contributors and community.
-The flip-side of marketing an open-source product is that we’re also creating a paid product that’s based off the open-source product.
-We have to make sure we are [good stewards of the open-source project](https://about.gitlab.com/2016/01/11/being-a-good-open-source-steward/) while also making money off of the paid edition, GitLab Enterprise Edition.
+Marketing an open source product makes it so that you have to always think about your contributors and community.
+The flip-side of marketing an open source product is that we’re also creating a paid product that’s based off the open source product.
+We have to make sure we are [good stewards of the open source project](https://about.gitlab.com/2016/01/11/being-a-good-open-source-steward/) while also making money off of the paid edition, GitLab Enterprise Edition.

 The balance can be tricky but if you pay attention to detail, never forget your community, always make it easy to contribute while also marketing your enterprise product to only the people who can use it, then you should be okay.

-There’s a unique challenge that comes with marketing an open-source product when there is also a paid version.
-The community is important and you must always make sure that your contributors and community surrounding your open-source project do not feel at odds with your paid project.
-Only include features in your paid product that are tailored for large organizations and save the features that everyone can use for your open-source free offering.
+There’s a unique challenge that comes with marketing an open source product when there is also a paid version.
+The community is important and you must always make sure that your contributors and community surrounding your open source project do not feel at odds with your paid project.
+Only include features in your paid product that are tailored for large organizations and save the features that everyone can use for your open source free offering.

-Your marketing takes a two-fold approach when you're working with an enterprise version of an open-source product.
+Your marketing takes a two-fold approach when you're working with an enterprise version of an open source product.
 One approach doesn’t exclude the other.
 If you’re someone at an enterprise company that we are marketing to for a paid product, you’re a part of our community but if you’re a part of our community, you’re not necessarily a part of our enterprise marketing strategy.

 For example, a developer using GitLab on an individual project or a small team is part of the community.
 A contributor who contributes a feature back to GitLab CE is part of the community.
 If those people also happen to work at a large fortune 500 company, global 2000 company, a company with any large amount of revenue, or a large development team, that’s where we begin to market our paid version of GitLab.